arcaptcha-internship-2024/Amir-arcaptcha-intership-2024/lessons/Docker/README.md

 | `WORKDIR` | Sets the working directory for all commands, like `cd` in bash |
 | `CMD` | The instruction that is to be executed when a Docker container starts, **There can only be a one `CMD` instruction in a Dockerfile** |

+> [!NOTE]
+> Dockerfile use DSL (Domain Specific Language) and contains instruction for createing an image.
+>
+> Docker image is creating use a Dockerfile

 ##### Example of structure for a Nodejs application: